 Johnson began crying and paused for a moment before continuing: “What it means to me is it isn’t just words.
 They began to understand and feel the same thing I’ve been feeling for 61 years of my life.”

 Johnson said Mississippi needs help with many problems, such as poverty and poor health care, but the nation and world “have been reluctant” to work with Mississippi and that removing the flag with a Confederate emblem will help.

-The Senate debate on Sunday lasted about two hours, with several senators arguing that the issue should go to voters instead of being made by lawmakers.
+“Now that this is gone, they will begin to look and see who the real Mississippi is, and see that we are more than what that flag represents,” Johnson said.The Senate debate on Sunday lasted about two hours, with several senators arguing that the issue should go to voters instead of being made by lawmakers.
 Several senators rebutted that argument before passing the bill.